awslabs/amazon-kinesis-client/docs/leases-and-lease-lifecycle.md

 Informative articles that are recommended (in no particular order):
 * https://aws.amazon.com/blogs/big-data/processing-amazon-dynamodb-streams-using-the-amazon-kinesis-client-library/

-[^checkforshardsync]: This code is a point-in-time reference to a specific commit to provide fixed line numbers.
+[^fixed-commit-footnote]: This link is a point-in-time reference to a specific commit to guarantee static line numbers.
     This code reference is not guaranteed to remain consistent with the `master` branch.

 [consumer-task]: /amazon-kinesis-client/src/main/java/software/amazon/kinesis/lifecycle/ConsumerTask.java